ialberdic/weather/README.md

 ## Still to finish if this app were LIVE (production)

+1. Wrap rows in a button to get on hover and clicking easily
 1. Create constatnt for endpoints in .env file.
 Add Docker? ...Likely
 2. Some tests to get a good coverage
 4. To create a utils file to keep segments constants just to be cleaner, in the end we should trust the details coming from the API call.
 However, details change and it is not a good practice code like (< 24); which means 3 days, 8 segments by day.